reddit/node-horse/README.md

 ==========

-switcharoo is a web server and build system for building polymorphic React applications in node.
+switcharoo is a web server and build system for building polymorphic React applications in node or io.js.
 It is part of a larger series of plugins that, together, form frontend applications for reddit.

 A Brief Overview